 Clip 3: "a man opens a book on his lap, looks down to read"

-# Stitch in editor
+# Stitch the clips together in your editor

 # Water pouring — hard

-- Use a "before" shot (kettle tilted) + "after" shot (cup full)
+- Generate a "before" shot (kettle tilted) and an "after" shot (cup full)

 - Cut between them

-- Add subtle water sound for continuity
+- Add a subtle water sound for continuity

-# Hand picking up object — hard
+# Hand picking up an object — hard

 - Cut between them quickly

-- Avoid showing the actual grab transition
+- Don't show the actual grab transition

 # Multi-step cooking